MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

 - Be polite: Don't blame user or make them feel bad.

-Make sure you verify errors in end-to-end scenarios because they may differ from those returned when running resource functions directly.
+Make sure you verify errors in end-to-end scenarios because they may differ from those returned when running the functions (for MOF-based DSC Resources) or methods (for class-based DSC Resources) directly.

-## Resource implementation does not contain hardcoded paths
+## DSC Resource implementation doesn't contain hardcoded paths

-Ensure there are no hardcoded paths in the resource implementation, particularly if they assume language (en-us).
+Ensure there are no hardcoded paths in any DSC Resource implementation, especially if they assume a language, like `en-US`.
 Use system environment variables when possible.

 For example, instead of: